-The Port's annual other post-employment benefit (OPEB) cost (expense) is calculated based on the annual required contribution (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement No. 45.
-The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed 30 years.
-The following tables show the components of the Port's annual OPEB cost for fiscal year 2013, the amount contributed to the plan, and changes in the net OPEB obligation (NOO):
+The Port's annual other postemployment benefit (OPEB) cost (expense) is determined based on the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the Alternative measurement method parameters of GASB Statement 45.
+The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded liabilities (or funding excess) over a period not to exceed thirty years.
+The following table shows the components of the Port's annual OPEB cost for the year, the amount actually contributed to the plan, and changes in the Port's net OPEB obligation.